 10. Emerald Lake

-A real gem with a corresponding name.
-Located just 10 minutes away from Field in Yoho National Park, on main highway number 1.
 I braved the -30 degree cold morning to capture this winter scene and I spotted my first moose from far away!
-The famous lodge built right by the lakeshore is easy accessible by car in both summer and winter months.
+The famous lodge built right by the lakeshore is easily accessible by car in both the summer and winter months.

 11. The Three Sisters